 Home Blog Teresa's Take

-If I Had $400K to Spend in the Triad NC in 2026, Here Is Exactly Where I Would Look — and Why
+If I Had $400K to Spend in the Triad 2026

 If I Had $400K to Spend in the Triad in 2026, Here Is Exactly Where I Would Look

-After 29 years selling across the Triad, Wilkes County, and the High Country, I get this question more than almost any other.
+Quick answer: After 30 years selling across the Triad, Wilkes County, and the High Country, I get this question more than almost any other.
 So I want to give you my honest opinion — not what the algorithm wants me to say, not what sells the most listings, but where I would actually put my own $400,000 in 2026 and why.
-A little about me first, since opinion only matters if it is informed: I am the Broker/Owner of Realty ONE Group Results, a NC Real Estate Commission certified instructor, and I have closed transactions in nearly every Triad neighborhood you can name.
-I have watched buyers thrive in some of these markets, and I have watched buyers regret some of these markets.
-Here is what I would do.
+A little about me first, since opinion only matters if it is informed: I am the Broker/Owner of Realty ONE Group.

 First, the Honest Truth Most Agents Will Not Tell You

 At $400,000 in 2026, you are sitting in the most strategic price point in the entire Triad.
 You are above the entry market, where competition is ruthless and inventory is shallow.
 You are below the luxury market, where appreciation slows and resale becomes harder.
 You have leverage.
-But that leverage is not equal across every neighborhood — and most agents will steer you toward the most active subdivisions because they know those subdivisions, not because those subdivisions are best for you.

 Related Articles from Teresa Overcash: